Energy-Momentum tensor for Casimir effect of conducting plates in curved spacetime: concluding remarks

 In this paper, we found the curved spacetime analogue of the energy-momentum tensor for Casimir effect of parallel plates first found by Brown and Maclay \cite{Brown} using the point splitting method.
 We extended in detail the calculations of the energy momentum tensor of the arbitrarily coupled scalar field confined in between the Casimir plates to the metric given by equation (\ref{eq1}).
 As we shown, the metric (\ref{eq1}) covers all previously considered static weak gravitational fields for which the Casimir energy and force has been calculated in the literature.
 The explicit structure of divergencies was determined and the regularized stress tensor was obtained in equations (\ref{eq51}),(\ref{eq56}) and (\ref{eq61}).
 Consistency with the previous results in the literature were done in subsection G and section IV.

 We found sufficient conditions according to which the force and energy decreases/increases.
-Also we proved directly that the leading order corrections to both the Casimir energy and force is $\frac{Gm}{c^2R}$ rather than $\frac{Gm}{c^2R^r}$ where previously found in the literature.
+Also we proved directly (eqs.(67-68), (75) and (78-79) ) that the leading order corrections to both the Casimir energy and force in flat spacetime is $\frac{Gm}{c^2R}$ rather than $\frac{Gm}{c^2R^2}$ where previously found in the literature.
+Note that $\frac{Gm}{c^2R}$ is dimensionless and some order of magnitudes greater than $\frac{Gm}{c^2R^2}$ as $R$ can be thought as radius of the source of gravity, say $R=6.38 \times 10^6$ meters.
 We found the energy momentum tensor in the case of conformal coupling of the field and shown the consistency of the results.
 Some previous studies in the literature were analysed and corrected through examples.

-\section{some important computations}
+\section{Some important computations}

 To be concise, we use equation (\ref{eq17a}) in the form

 in which

 Using the above equations we find up to second order perturbations